MicrosoftDocs/power-platform/power-platform/guidance/adoption/wiki-community.md

 ## Create an internal wiki

 Set up a SharePoint Hub or Teams site to share rules of engagement and processes with your maker community.
-This should be a one-stop shop for makers to find out everything they need about getting started with Microsoft Power Platform.
+It should be a one-stop shop for makers to find out everything they need about getting started with Microsoft Power Platform.

 Here are a few tips on what the wiki should include: